jforget/raku-Hamilton2/doc/Hamilton.en.md

 regions.
 I did not do it.
 I  am fine with a macro-map showing a glitch when displaying the sea region in a wrong place.

+### Why the dots on the region borders?

+For  most  people,  the   borders  between  departments  belonging  to different  regions are  black, while  the borders  between departments belonging to the same region  are coloured.
+Colour-blind people cannot rely  on this  difference.
+So  the  dots allow  them to  differentiate between both kinds of borders.

 License
 =======